oae/gnome-shell-pano/README.md

 ### Legacy versions

-Since Gnome 45 we had to break compatibility with previous Gnome versions, these only receive critical bug / security fixes and ar not maintained actively.
+Since Gnome 45 we had to break compatibility with previous Gnome versions, these only receive critical bug / security fixes and are not maintained actively.
 See [here](https://github.com/oae/gnome-shell-pano/tree/legacy)

 - Gnome Shell 42
 - Gnome Shell 43